mahozad/wavy-slider/README.md

     WavySlider(
         value = fraction,
         onValueChange = { fraction = it },
-        waveLength = 16.dp,          // Set this to 0.dp to get a flat slider
+        waveLength = 16.dp,     // Set this to 0.dp to get a regular Slider
-        waveHeight = Uniform(16.dp), // Set this to Gradual to get incremental height wavePeriod = 3.seconds,      // Set this to 0.seconds to stop the movement waveMovement = AUTO,         // Moves based on layout direction waveThickness = 4.dp,        // Defaults to the track thickness trackThickness = 4.dp        // Defaults to SliderDefaults.TrackThickness
+        waveHeight = WaveHeight(16.dp, incremental = false),
+        wavePeriod = 3.seconds, // Set this to 0.seconds to stop the movement
+        waveMovement = AUTO,    // Moves based on layout direction waveThickness = 4.dp,   // Defaults to the track thickness trackThickness = 4.dp,  // Defaults to 4.dp
     )
 }
 ```